Sorbole: The Dome of Letters

-ATTENTION: THIS INITIATIVE HAS BEEN DEVELOPED WITHIN THE FRAMEWORK OF THE PROGRAM “NEIGHBORHOOD LIGHTS 2016” FROM THE “URBAN HABITAT, CULTURE AND TOURISM AREA OF THE SEVILLE CITY COUNCIL”, COMMISSIONED BY NOMAD GARDEN, TOLD BY SURNAMES AND PRODUCED BY THE MANDATE.
-ITS REALIZATION HAS BEEN POSSIBLE THANKS TO THE COLLABORATION BETWEEN CTRL+Z WITH SCENOTEKNIAB, THE PMAR OF IES JOAQUÍN ROMERO MURUBE AND THE GREENS ASSOCIATION OF THE SOUTH.
+ATTENTION: THIS INITIATIVE HAS BEEN DEVELOPED AS PART OF THE “LUCES DE BARRIO 2016” PROGRAMME, OF THE "Urban Habitat, Culture and Tourism Area of the Seville City Council”.
+COMMISSIONED BY NOMAD GARDEN, RELATED BY SURNAMES AND PRODUCED BY THE MANDATE.
+ITS REALISATION HAS BEEN MADE POSSIBLE THANKS TO THE COLLABORATION OF CTRL+Z AND SCENOTEKNIAB, THE PMAR OF IES JOAQUÍN ROMERO MURUBE AND THE ASOCIACIÓN VERDES DEL SUR.

-FOR YOUR CORRECT UNDERSTANDING, I INVITE YOU TO FOLLOW THE LINKS TO LEARN ABOUT THE OTHER SUBJECTS DIRECTLY INVOLVED.
+FOR A MORE COMPLETE UNDERSTANDING, I INVITE YOU TO FOLLOW THE LINKS TO FIND OUT ABOUT THE OTHER ORGANISATIONS DIRECTLY INVOLVED.

 Background

-Entering the IES courtyard for the first time Joaquin Romero Murube In the Murillo neighborhood of the Polígono Sur in Seville, we find two gardens.
-The first is configured as a teaching tool through which different programs are developed.
-PMAR (Learning and Performance Improvement Program) from the school.
-The second corresponds to a productive initiative of food sovereignty and self-sufficiency of the Association Verdes del Sur, which also takes care of a greenhouse for the development of a research project on the use of aquaponics with a social focus.
+Entering for the first time in the courtyard of the I.E.S.
+Joaquín Romero Murube, in the Barriada Murillo in the Polígono Sur area of Seville, we found two orchards.
+The first is configured as a didactic tool through which different PMAR (Programme for the Improvement of Learning and Performance) programmes of the school are developed.
+The second corresponds to a productive initiative for food sovereignty and self-sufficiency of the Asociación Verdes del Sur, which also runs a greenhouse to develop a research project on the use of aquaponics with a social focus.

-They were carried out within the framework of the Luces de Barrio 2016 programme, in which we were invited to participate.
-The initiative, which is celebrating its second edition this year, aims to “illuminate exemplary urban places, cared for and cultivated by civic groups”.
-The curators combined Ctrl+Z with the Murillo neighbourhood garden and that is how we began to get to know the neighbourhood and the social agents that surround it.
+These works were carried out as part of the Luces de Barrio programme, in which we were invited to participate.
+The initiative, which is celebrating its second edition in 2016, aims to 'shed light on exemplary urban places, tended and cultivated by civic collectives'.
+The curators paired Ctrl+Z with the orchards of Barriada Murillo, and so we began to get to know the neighbourhood, the courtyard and the social agents who inhabit it.

-They were carried out within the framework of the Luces de Barrio 2016 programme, in which we were invited to participate.
-The initiative, which is celebrating its second edition this year, aims to “illuminate exemplary urban places, cared for and cultivated by civic groups”.
-The curators combined Ctrl+Z with the Murillo neighbourhood garden and that is how we began to get to know the neighbourhood and the social agents that surround it.
+They were carried out within the framework of the program Neighborhood Lights 2016 to which we were invited to participate.
+The initiative, which is celebrating its second edition this year, aims to "illuminate exemplary urban spaces, cared for and cultivated by civic groups."
+The curators combined Ctrl+Z with the Murillo neighborhood garden, and that's how we began to get to know the neighborhood and the social agents that surround it.

-He was then contacted scenotekniaB to establish a collaboration that would allow us to expand the team's resources, especially in view of the inauguration and the lighting aspects that it required.
-Their contributions, however, were not limited to the specifics of their training, but became an important driving force for the realization of the 360º project, also providing energy and enthusiasm.
+He was then contacted scenotekniaB to establish a collaboration that would allow us to expand the team's resources, especially in view of the inauguration and the lighting aspects it required.
+Their contributions, however, were not limited to the specifics of their training; they became an important driving force behind the 360° project, also contributing their energy and enthusiasm.
 Diversofoto covered the assembly and actively joined in some phases of construction.

 Background

-Entering the IES courtyard for the first time Joaquin Romero Murube In the Murillo neighborhood of the Polígono Sur in Seville, we find two gardens.
-The first is configured as a teaching tool through which different programs are developed.
-PMAR (Learning and Performance Improvement Program) from the school.
-The second corresponds to a productive initiative of food sovereignty and self-sufficiency of the Association Verdes del Sur, which also takes care of a greenhouse for the development of a research project on the use of aquaponics with a social focus.
+Entering for the first time in the courtyard of the I.E.S.
+Joaquín Romero Murube, in the Barriada Murillo in the Polígono Sur area of Seville, we found two orchards.
+The first is configured as a didactic tool through which different PMAR (Programme for the Improvement of Learning and Performance) programmes of the school are developed.
+The second corresponds to a productive initiative for food sovereignty and self-sufficiency of the Asociación Verdes del Sur, which also runs a greenhouse to develop a research project on the use of aquaponics with a social focus.

-They were carried out within the framework of the Luces de Barrio 2016 programme in which we were invited to participate.
-The initiative, which is celebrating its second edition this year, aims to “illuminate exemplary urban places, cared for and cultivated by civic groups”.
-The commissioners combined Ctrl+Z with the Murillo neighborhood garden and that's how we began to get to know the neighborhood and the social agents that surround it.
+These works were carried out as part of the Luces de Barrio programme, in which we were invited to participate.
+The initiative, which is celebrating its second edition in 2016, aims to 'shed light on exemplary urban places, tended and cultivated by civic collectives'.
+The curators paired Ctrl+Z with the orchards of Barriada Murillo, and so we began to get to know the neighbourhood, the courtyard and the social agents who inhabit it.

-He was then contacted scenotekniaB to establish a collaboration that would allow us to expand the team's resources, especially in view of the inauguration and the lighting aspects that it required.
-Their contributions, however, were not limited to the specifics of their training, but became an important driving force for the realization of the 360º project, also providing energy and enthusiasm.
-Diversofoto covered the assembly and actively joined in some phases of construction.
+scenotekniaB was then contacted to establish a collaboration that would allow us to extend the team's resources, especially for the inauguration and the lighting aspects it required.
+ScenotekniaB's contribution, however, was not limited to its specific skills, but became an important driving force for the realisation of the project, contributing its energy and enthusiasm.
+Diversofoto covered the installation and was actively involved in some of the construction phases.

 Location: Murillo Neighborhood of the South Industrial Estate

-Polígono Sur is made up of 6 neighbourhoods, each built at different times and in different ways, from cooperative schemes to social housing.
+Polígono Sur is made up of six neighbourhoods, each built at different times and in different ways, from cooperatives to social housing.

-Our initiative was located in one of them, the “Barriada Murillo” named in honor of the Sevillian painter Bartolomé Esteban Murillo whose favorite colors are reflected in the facades of the different parts that make it up, giving it its name: “Los Marrones”, “Los Amarillos”, etc…
+The initiative was located in one of them, the 'Barriada Murillo', named after the Sevillian painter Bartolomé Esteban Murillo, whose favourite colours are reflected in the façades of the different parts of the area, giving it its name: 'Los Marrones' (the browns), 'Los Amarillos' (the yellows), etc. ....

-From the first visit we were confronted with a reality very different from that portrayed by the media.
-We came into contact with local projects on food sovereignty, research linked to the university and self-employment, and special and specific education.
+From the very first visit, we were confronted with a very different reality from that portrayed in the media.
+We came into contact with local projects for food sovereignty, university research, self-employment, special education, etc.

 Design and concept

-Despite the dynamic nature of the garden, which has only recently been established, it suffers from a certain lack of infrastructure.
-There were very different ideas, but finally the conversations led us to focus on the initiative of building a shaded, meeting and rest area for both the Association and the Institute within which it is located.
+Despite the dynamism that surrounds them, the allotments, being of recent establishment, suffer from a certain lack of infrastructures.
+Based on very disparate ideas, the conversations finally led us to focus the initiative on the construction of an area for shade, meetings and rest, to serve both the Association and the Institute in which it is located.

-The garden and the community assigned to it have their own particularities and idiosyncrasies.
-The garden of the IES Murube is not a space for leisure, but for self-consumption, and the community does not seek subsidies and welfare but rather self-sufficiency and empowerment.
+The allotments and the community associated with them have their own peculiarities and idiosyncrasies.
+IES Murube's orchards are not a place for leisure, but for self-consumption and education, and the community does not seek subsidies or welfare, but rather self-sufficiency and empowerment.

-Their attitudes were perfectly suited to the work, training, empowerment and construction schemes that we like to use.
-Our intervention was structured around these axes, with a training programme for the self-construction of some of the equipment that they demanded for their activities as a pretext to empower local agents in low-tech construction techniques, based on materials found locally, which would be useful to them to continue with this and other projects in the future.
-All training activities would be completely free for participants.
+Their attitudes were therefore perfectly in line with the work, training, empowerment and construction schemes that Ctrl+Z aims to promote.
+The intervention was structured around these axes, with a training programme for the self-construction of some of the equipment that they demanded for their activities, as a pretext for empowering local agents in low-tech construction techniques, based on locally accessible materials, which would be useful for them to continue with this and other projects in the future.
+All training activities would be completely free of charge for the participants.

-The initiative focused mainly on two techniques, geodesic structures and the superabe, and was developed on two training channels: one for young students from PMAR and the other for adults, mainly from Verdes del Sur.
-These channels were not carried out independently but were organized as communicating vessels, providing feedback and establishing synergies.
+The initiative focused mainly on two techniques, geodesic structures and superadobe and it was developed through two training channels: one for young PMAR students and the other for adults, mainly from Verdes del Sur.
+These channels were not carried out independently, but were articulated as vessels for communication, feedback and synergy.

 Learning and building together: Geodesics

-The first stage of the programme was the organisation of a workshop on geodesic geometry aimed at PMAR students.
-This was possible thanks to the availability and collaboration of the teachers in charge of the programme, with whom the content was agreed upon in order to calibrate it correctly to the level of the students.
+The first stage of the programme consisted of organising a geodesic geometry workshop for the PMAR students.
+This was possible thanks to the availability and collaboration of the teachers in charge of the programme, with whom the contents were agreed in order to calibrate them correctly to the level of the students.

-This workshop has been fundamental to start getting to know and working together with the teachers of the Institute and the Greens of the South, in view of the construction of a larger structure in the next workshop for the construction of the wooden structure of “Sorbole”.
+This workshop has been fundamental to start to get to know and work together with the teachers of the Institute and with the Verdes del Sur, with a view to building the larger wooden structure of ‘Sorbole’ in the next workshop.

-For some time now, we have been researching systems that allow for simplification in the construction of habitable geodesic structures.
-Previous construction experiences had suggested to us that the complications and pathologies experienced with this type of construction are introduced by conceptual errors in their conception and design as well as by a lack of care in the planning of their construction.
+Part of Ctrl+Z's activity consists of research into systems that allow for simplification in the construction of habitable geodesic structures.
+Previous construction experiences have suggested that the complications and pathologies encountered in this type of construction are due to conceptual misunderstandings in their conception and design, as well as a lack of dedication in the planning of their construction.

-Once again, we are committed to using lightweight, easy-to-transport elements whose preparation requires simple and repetitive operations and which do not require the use of auxiliary means or specific tools, particular skills or physical strength.
+Once again, we have chosen to rely on light, easily transportable elements, whose preparation requires simple and repetitive operations that do not require the use of auxiliary means, special tools, specific skills or physical strength.

-Based on these assumptions, we arrived at the design of the “Sorbole” urban gardening equipment, composed of the homonymous geodesic structure and a bench in superarobe.
-The structure, which uses the geometry of the “rotegrity”, is far from being based on aesthetic considerations, but is based on the search for a construction system that is easy to prepare and assemble.
+These guidelines led to the design of the "Sorbole" urban garden equipment, composed by a geodesic structure and a superadobe bench.
+The structure, which uses the "rotegrity" geometry, far from being based on aesthetic considerations, sprouts from the search for a construction system that is easy to prepare and assemble.

-This does not go to the detriment of the aesthetics or the quality of the spaces that are being created, which, apart from being charged with the energies of the neighbourhood, create very striking environments and geometries.
+This is not to the detriment of the aesthetics or the quality of the spaces that are created, which configure very striking environments and geometries, while drawing on the energies of the neighbourhood and establishing a relationship of identity with it.
 Using pieces of wood the size of pallet boards, a span of almost eight metres is covered.

 Learning and building together: Geodesics

-The first stage of the programme was the organisation of a workshop on geodesic geometry aimed at PMAR students.
-This was possible thanks to the availability and collaboration of the teachers in charge of the programme, with whom the content was agreed upon in order to calibrate it correctly to the level of the students.
+The first stage of the programme consisted of organising a geodesic geometry workshop for the PMAR students.
+This was possible thanks to the availability and collaboration of the teachers in charge of the programme, with whom the contents were agreed in order to calibrate them correctly to the level of the students.

-This workshop has been fundamental to start getting to know and working together with the teachers of the Institute and the Greens of the South, in view of the construction of a larger structure in the next workshop for the construction of the wooden structure of “Sorbole”.
+This workshop has been fundamental to start to get to know and work together with the teachers of the Institute and with the Verdes del Sur, with a view to building the larger wooden structure of ‘Sorbole’ in the next workshop.

-For some time now, we have been researching systems that allow for simplification in the construction of habitable geodesic structures.
-Previous construction experiences had suggested to us that the complications and pathologies experienced with this type of construction are introduced by conceptual errors in their conception and design as well as by a lack of care in the planning of their construction.
+Part of Ctrl+Z's activity consists of research into systems that allow for simplification in the construction of habitable geodesic structures.
+Previous construction experiences have suggested that the complications and pathologies encountered in this type of construction are due to conceptual misunderstandings in their conception and design, as well as a lack of dedication in the planning of their construction.

-Once again, we are committed to using lightweight, easy-to-transport elements whose preparation requires simple and repetitive operations and which do not require the use of auxiliary means or specific tools, particular skills or physical strength.
+Once again, we have chosen to rely on light, easily transportable elements, whose preparation requires simple and repetitive operations that do not require the use of auxiliary means, special tools, specific skills or physical strength.

-Based on these assumptions, we arrived at the design of the “Sorbole” urban gardening equipment, composed of the homonymous geodesic structure and a bench in superarobe.
-The structure, which uses the geometry of the “rotegrity”, is far from being based on aesthetic considerations, but is based on the search for a construction system that is easy to prepare and assemble.
+These guidelines led to the design of the "Sorbole" urban garden equipment, composed by a geodesic structure and a superadobe bench.
+The structure, which uses the "rotegrity" geometry, far from being based on aesthetic considerations, sprouts from the search for a construction system that is easy to prepare and assemble.

-This does not go to the detriment of the aesthetics or the quality of the spaces that are being created, which, apart from being charged with the energies of the neighbourhood, create very striking environments and geometries.
+This is not to the detriment of the aesthetics or the quality of the spaces that are created, which configure very striking environments and geometries, while drawing on the energies of the neighbourhood and establishing a relationship of identity with it.
 Using pieces of wood the size of pallet boards, a span of almost eight metres is covered.

-To build a similar space with beams and pillars, a crane and specialized labor would be needed, which would turn the neighbors into spectators of an uninteresting and no longer educational spectacle.
-At the same time, this would invalidate the reproducibility of the proposal, which would no longer be appropriated by the community.
-We do not only aspire to create a space “for” the citizens of the neighborhood, but also to transmit knowledge and technology that will allow them to generate “for” themselves.
+For the construction of a similar space with beams and pillars would require a crane and skilled labour, reducing the neighbours to mere spectators of an uninteresting and no longer educational spectacle.
+At the same time, this would deprive the the community of the possibility of managing the proposal.
+The aim was not only to create a space ‘for’ the residents of the neighbourhood, but also to share with them the knowledge and technology necessary to maintain it ‘by’ themselves.

-The assembly was carried out in two days without incident, demonstrating that good planning allows people without prior training to participate as protagonists in the construction of apparently very complicated structures.
-The success of this assembly validates the technology transfer protocols that Ctrl+Z has been developing on these construction systems in recent years.
+The assembly was carried out in two days without any remarkable problem, demonstrating that good planning makes it possible to integrate people with no previous training as the main actors in the construction of apparently very complicated structures.
+The success of this assembly validates the technology transfer protocols that Ctrl+Z has developed over the last few years for these construction systems.

-The structure has been covered with fireproof canvas, the design of the canvas has been drawn with the intention of protecting the interior from the midday and afternoon summer sun by leaving it open to the morning sun to the east and thus allowing its interior to always be visible from the school and thus avoiding security issues.
-The polygons have been left uncovered thus creating a pattern that promotes air circulation and interior comfort.
+The structure is covered with fireproof canvas.
+The design of the canvas has been designed to protect the interior from the sun in the summer and to allow it to enter during the winter.
+At the same time, the design ensures that the interior is always visible from the school, in order to meet the security requirements specified by the institute's management.
+The polygons have been left uncovered to create a pattern that promotes air circulation and a sense of comfort.

 Learning and building together: Superadobe

-The commitment and enthusiasm of the participants, their desire to learn, were fundamental in some project choices, allowing them to take on tasks that were not initially going to be undertaken.
-There was a list of possibilities from which to choose.
+The participants' commitment, enthusiasm and willingness to learn were fundamental in some project choices, as they allowed to assume tasks that were not originally going to be undertaken.
+There was a list of possibilities to choose from.

-In the end, thanks to them, we were “forced” to do almost all of them.
-You could say that with their energy they made us work harder than expected.
+In the end, thanks to them, we were ‘forced’ to carry out almost all of them.
+You could say that, by bringing their energy to bear, they made us work more than we had planned.

-One of these activities in doubt was the superadobe course for the construction of the bank.
-After the dome was positioned on the foundation, the possibility of not carrying out this course and opting for alternative solutions was considered.
+One of the activities that was in doubt was the superadobe course to build the bench.
+Once the dome had been placed on the foundations, the possibility of discarding this course and opting for alternative solutions was considered.

-At Ctrl+Z we were strongly convinced of the importance of training in this earth construction technique for the future development of the community.
-Knowing the superarobe will allow in the future to colonize the Guadaira park, whose plots will continue to be assigned throughout 2017, with the construction of functional elements and landscaping, such as planters and small equipment, as a main technique or as a support for others.
+At Ctrl+Z we were firmly convinced of the importance of training in this earth construction technique for the future development of the community.
+In the near future, the knowledge of superadobe will allow the locals to colonise the Guadaira park, whose plots will continue to be allocated throughout 2017, with the construction of functional and landscaping elements, such as planters and small facilities, as the main technique and/or to support others.

-Just when fatigue was setting in, the local and extended community supported the initiative.
-Verdes del Sur and scenotekniaB took a decisive step forward, committing to providing their strength.
-The PMAR teachers found the concrete mixer, a key piece that was taking an alarmingly long time to appear, and brought it to the Institute by their own means.
-In addition, the Mechanical Pelícano prepared the compactors and various people linked to self-construction and urban gardens showed interest in learning about the technique and quickly signed up to our call…
+Just as fatigue set in, the local and widespread community backed the initiative.
+Verdes del Sur and scenotekniaB took a determined step forward by committing their forces; the PMAR teachers found the concrete mixer, a key piece that had worryingly failed to appear, and brought it to the institute using their own means.
+In addition, Pelícano Mecánico prepared the compactors and various people linked to self-building and urban permaculture showed interest in learning about the technique and quickly responded up to our call.

-All these contributions have allowed us to carry out the introductory course to the technique with the construction of the “South Bench”, the “S” shaped bench that runs through the interior and exterior space of the facility and that will allow you to sit in the sun or in the shade depending on the seasons.
+All these contributions have made it possible to carry out the introductory course to the technique with the construction of the ‘Banco Sur’, the ‘S’ shaped bench that runs through the interior and exterior space of the equipment, where it will be possible to sit in the sun or in the shade, depending on the season.

-All these contributions have allowed us to carry out the introductory course to the technique with the construction of the “South Bench”, the “S” shaped bench that runs through the interior and exterior space of the facility and that will allow you to sit in the sun or in the shade depending on the seasons.
+All these contributions have made it possible to carry out the introductory course to the technique with the construction of the ‘Banco Sur’, the ‘S’ shaped bench that runs through the interior and exterior space of the equipment, where it will be possible to sit in the sun or in the shade, depending on the season.

-The design of the bench includes a space between it and the dome.
+The design of the bench includes a space between the bench and the dome.

 Water has a much higher specific heat than the ground, so it experiences slower and gentler temperature changes.
-Its thermal mass helps limit temperature changes, contributing to thermal comfort.
+Its thermal mass helps to limit temperature changes, therefore contributing to the thermal comfort of the facility.

 Conclusions

-We were asked to do an artistic intervention for the Christmas lighting of the neighbourhood and in our vision this became a programme to empower both adults and children in different low-tech construction techniques by building together with them some equipment necessary for their own activities and at the same time to provide them with tools and materials to use these techniques independently in the future.
+We were asked for an artistic intervention for the Christmas lighting of the neighbourhood and, in our vision, this turned into a programme to empower both adults and children by teaching them different low-tech construction techniques.
+We built together with them some of the equipment they would need for their own activities, and at the same time provided them with tools and materials to use these techniques independently in the future.

-We always like to work in support of initiatives already active in a territory, to support people who are already working and fighting for an objective, in this way resilient initiatives are created with a perspective of continuity.
-In this case, the community, which rejected welfare and demanded opportunities, has demonstrated with actions, and not only in words, that it can successfully assume a leading role in the construction of its environment.
+We are always happy to contribute to initiatives that are already active in a territory, to support of people who are already working and are committed to a common goal at local level, thus creating resilient initiatives with a perspective of continuity.
+In this case, the community, which has rejected assistencialism, has demanded for opportunities and has demonstrated with actions, and not only with words, that it can successfully play a leading role in the construction of its environment.

-Once again we decided to focus less on volumes and materials and much more on people.
-Their involvement shows that people are interested in architecture when architecture is interested in people, and that encourages us to continue producing architectures for and with people in the future. architecture upcycling urban gardens
+Once again, we decided to focus less on volumes and materials and much more on people.
+Their involvement shows that people are interested in architecture when architecture demonstrate interest in people, and this encourages us to continue producing architecture with and for people.

-The architectures we produce have meaning when they are full of life, and life is given to them by the people who give these spaces meaning.
-Nothing is sustainable if it is not used, and underused equipment degrades rapidly.
+The architectures we produce are endowed with meaning when they are full of life, and it is people who give meaning to these spaces and initiatives.
+Nothing is sustainable if it is not used, and underused facilities degrade rapidly.

-In the wooden dome, the order and organization of each piece of wood allows its construction and gives the whole a strength much greater than that of its constituent elements.
-The assembly of each of the pieces is simple, almost irrelevant.
+In the wooden dome, the order and organisation of each piece of wood enables its construction and gives the whole a strength far greater than that of its constituent elements.
+The assembly of the individual pieces is simple, almost irrelevant.

-Similar processes occur with neighbors in the construction of neighborhoods, it is all a matter of balance, energy and organization.
-Neighborhoods are built day by day by neighbors with small daily jobs.
-With almost anonymous work.
-Their sum, their order and their organization, however, contribute to the creation of a strong community and a better neighborhood.
+Similar processes occur with the inhabitants when it comes to the socio-cultural construction and signification of neighbourhoods and their spaces; it is all a question of balance, energy and organisation.
+Neighbours build neighbourhoods day by day with small daily actions, with an almost anonymous work.
+The sum of all these, their order and organisation, contribute to create a strong community and a better neighbourhood.

-Little by little, board by board, cube by cube, thanks to the organization of the work and the neighbors, the sum of these daily, simple and everyday actions have built realities and groups that far exceed the sum of the individual actions and the potential of the elements that constitute them.
+Little by little, plank by plank, bucket by bucket, thanks to the organisation of the work and of the neighbours, the sum of these simple, repetitive and everyday actions has built realities and ensembles that far exceed the sum of the individual actions and the potential of the elements that compose them.

-The residents will continue to write a new narrative for their reality, a narrative that they have been writing for a long time, tilapia by tilapia, seedling by seedling.
-We hope that our contribution will help them to spread their work and receive the deserved recognition at all levels.
+The neighbours will continue to write new narratives for their reality, narratives that they have been writing for a long time now, tilapia by tilapia, seedling by seedling.
+We hope that our contribution will help them to expand and disseminate their work and that it will receive the recognition it deserves at all levels.

-The techniques and materials used, as well as the actions undertaken, may seem at first glance to be very different. participatory architecture upcycling ctrl+z250 blinds, 290 pallet boards, 600 glass bottles, 8,000 kilos of earth… at first glance they seem to have nothing in common.
+At first glance, the techniques and materials used, as well as the actions undertaken, may seem very different.
+250 shutters, 290 pallet boards, 600 glass bottles, 8000 kilos of earth... at first glance, they seem to have nothing in common.

-But despite their differences, they actually follow the same pattern and allow for the same working philosophy.
-They all allow for the use of inclusive construction systems and the participation of the entire community.
-To make this possible, all the construction processes were designed to be very simple and not require excessive physical strength.
+But despite their differences, they actually follow the same pattern and apply the same working philosophy.
+They all allow the use of inclusive construction systems and encourage the participation of the whole community.
+To make this possible, all the construction processes have been designed to be very simple and not require excessive physical strength.

-We consider neighbors to be necessary and essential collaborators, the only ones capable of providing our proposal with more dimensions and the necessary resilience to give it continuity. once the Alumbra Sevilla program is completed.
+We considered the inhabitants of the intervention areas as necessary and essential collaborators, as they are the only ones capable of providing the proposal with sociocultural dimensions and the necessary resilience to give it continuity once the Alumbra Sevilla programme has ended.

 The entire construction process was designed to be carried out with very simple constructions, so anyone who wanted to participate could do so perfectly, since the learning process took less than five minutes.
 This was the philosophy of the project, our goal, that everyone could participate.